google/koladata/docs/glossary.md

 **Schema** is a Koda [DataItem](#dataitem) representing a type of DataSlice items.
-There are different types of schemas: primitive schema (e.g. INT32), Entity schema, List schema, Dict schema, OBJECT, ITEMID and ANY schema.
+There are different types of schemas: primitive schema (e.g. INT32), Entity schema, List schema, Dict schema, OBJECT and ITEMID schema.

 #### Serialization {#serialization}